ichaturvedi/semi-definite-audio-matching/README.md

 Sound Classification
 ===
-This code implements the model discussed in the paper Sound Identification using Affective.
+This code implements the model discussed in the paper Sound Identification using Affective space.
 It uses the Affectivespace of emotions to create a prior model for Speech classification into emotions.
 An audio matching metric is proposed to select the best augmentations for the task.

 Requirements
 ---